 The John E. Chance II Memorial Library was designed by Kevin J. Gossen in 1998.
-The library's design is symbolic of a mother nuturing her child.
+The library's design is symbolic of a mother nurturing her child.

-Mrs. Joretta Chance has said this of the Library, "When I enter the Library at Our Lady of Fatima I am surrounded with a space that is filled with light, shape and color.
+Mrs. Joretta Chance has said this of the library, "When I enter the Library at Our Lady of Fatima I am surrounded with a space that is filled with light, shape and color.
 This backdrop acts as a serene gathering spot for our youth to learn and absorb knowledge and Christian values, which I believe is our future.
-The library is also a space that I continue to enjoy to visit, for it is a connection to my son, John."
+The library is also a space that I continue to enjoy visiting, for it is a connection to my son, John."